 I’ve always had amazing recruiters that are responsive and send me only what I want to see.
 I do think there is a bad reputation for in-house or HR.

 When you’ve got recruiters doing the full cycle, working with candidates, building a desk, winning business, it all becomes high pressured sales.

 Recruiters calling me to say they’ve seen I’m advertising for a role.
 And when I tell them we don’t have the budget for an agency or it’s under control, they hound me.

 And I used to work for an agency so I understand the other side, I know what they’re doing.

 I think we change that by presenting ourselves as a partner instead of someone coming to make a quick buck.
 I’d rather spend time over the years working with external recruiters who are a partner to me.

-I saw something recently that said six million jobs in the US alone need to be filled this year.
-Does the world need more agency recruiters, or more internal talent acquisition professionals?
+Q: I saw something recently that said six million jobs in the US alone need to be filled this year.
+Does the world need more agency recruiters or more internal talent acquisition professionals?

-Well I wouldn’t say I can’t live without it, but one thing we’ve started using here and are still playing around with is a bot for recruiting.
+Robin Schooling: Well I wouldn’t say I can’t live without it.
+But one thing we’ve started using here and are still playing around with is a bot for recruiting.

 For more information or to read more of Robin Schooling, we recommend following her via the following links: